1st-rapid-response-force/Training-Programs/docs/source/branding_and_recruitment/recruitment_posts.rst

   1st Rapid Response Force
   ------------------------

   The 1st Rapid Response Force is an International Military Simulation Unit dedicated to a high level of tactical simulation.
-We are a multi disciplinary unit with over 30 MOSs backed up by 35 training program all custom made by active duty military members.
+We are a multi disciplinary unit with over 30 MOSs backed up by 35 training program all custom made by our members.
 We have a stable leadership element with three years under their belt and have built a large number of custom systems to make our unique playstyle possible.
 Our unit has recently launched and we are looking to grow to 160 players - get in early to be part of our future!

 Long Form Post
 ---------------